 Name: Date:

 Date of Alleged Incident(s):

 Name of Person(s) you have a complaint against:

 List any witnesses that were present:

 Where did the incident(s) occur?

-complaint by providing as much factual detail nvolved; any verbal statements; what did you
+Please describe the events or conduct that are the basis of your complaint by providing as much factual detail as possible: (i.e. statements, what, if any, physical contact was involved; any verbal statements; what did you do to avoid the situation, etc.) Attach additional pages if needed.

-I hereby authorize Great Valley Academy to disclose the information

-pursuing its investigation.
-I hereby certify that the information I is correct and complete to the best of my knowledge and belief.
-I in this regard could result in disciplinary action up to and includir nave provided in this complaint is true and further understand providing false information
+I hereby authorize Great Valley Academy to disclose the information pursuing its investigation.
+I hereby certify that the information I hereby care and complete to the best of my knowledge and belief.
+If in this regard could result in disciplinary action up to and including nave provided in this complaint is true and urther understand providing false information

 Signature of Complainant Date

-Print Name -
+Print Name

 To be completed by Great Valley Academy:

 Received by: Date:

 Follow up Meeting with Complainant held on:

-35